christian-schw/christian-schw/README.md

 - **Gymnasium Parsberg**: Intership in the secretarial department
 - **Several mini-jobs** (e.g. as a cashier).... the money had to come from somewhere during my studies :wink:
 ## Education
-- **Study: Business Informatics**.
+- **Study: Business Informatics (Ostbayerische Technische Hochschule, Regensburg)**.
 Studied for a couple of semesters and then voluntarily dropped out because the practice was missing for me.
-- **Study: Business Psychology**.
+- **Study: Business Psychology (Hochschule Fresenius, Idstein)**.
 Studied for a couple of semesters and then voluntarily dropped out because the practice was missing for me.
 - **SAP Press Books**: Read and implemented several SAP books (e. g.
 "ABAP - Das umfassende Handbuch", "SAP Interactive Forms by Adobe", "ABAP-Entwicklung in Eclipse", ...)
 - **Certificate: "ABAP für Fortgeschrittene"** from Technische Hochschule Brandenburg
 - **Certificate: "Computational Thinking using Python"** from Massachussetts Institute of Technology (MITx)